The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Introduction

 \subsection{Organisation of the paper}

 In \cref{sec:prelims}, we recall some standard notions that will appear throughout the article, such as graphs of groups (and spaces), group homology, and in particular $L^2$-homology of groups.
-In \cref{sec:L2hall}, we introduce Antol\'in--Jaikin-Zapirain's $L^2$-Hall property and discuss both examples and non-examples of groups with this property.
-The main result of this section is \cref{cor:overgroups}, which states, under some additional assumptions, that if $G$ is a torsion-free group with an $L^2$-Hall subgroup of finite index, then $G$ is $L^2$-Hall.
-This result crucially gives us the flexibility to pass to finite-index subgroups in the proof of \cref{thm:A}, which is given in \cref{sec:GofFG}.
+In \cref{sec:L2hall}, we discuss the $L^2$-Hall property and discuss both examples and non-examples.
+The main result of this section is \cref{cor:overgroups}, which gives sufficient conditions to conclude that a group with an $L^2$-Hall subgroup of finite index is itself $L^2$-Hall.
+This result is crucial in the proof of \cref{thm:A}, which is given in \cref{sec:GofFG}.
 We prove \cref{thm:B} in \cref{sec:ICE} by adequately modifying Wilton's argument on the local retractions property for these groups.
-Finally, in \cref{sec:L2GHNC}, we review the arguments of Antol\'in--Jaikin-Zapirain to explain how \cref{cor:C} follows from our results combined with recent advances of Minasyan and Mineh on double coset separability.
+Finally, in \cref{sec:L2SHNC}, we review the arguments of Antolín--Jaikin-Zapirain to explain how \cref{cor:C} follows from our results combined with recent advances of Minasyan and Mineh on double coset separability.